 Tip #9: Perhaps helping our kids to navigate adversity is one of the most difficult thing to do as a parent.
 For most parents, the natural instinct when our kids encounter challenges is to step forward “to show them the way” or “to prevent them from falling”.
 When parents rush to help, prevent mistakes, or ease the pain, we deprive our child of one of the most effective ways to learn to trust themselves by solving their problems.
 We also send a message that we don’t trust them.

 When our kids learn about their emotions and get their emotions validated, they start to trust their emotions.
 When we are honest about our own emotions and our own shortcomings, we open a pathway for communication with our kids and build the foundation for trust.
-From this trust come…trust in self, trust in others, trust that their needs will be met, trust that they can effectively influence their world, and more.
+From this trust comes… trust in self, trust in others, trust that their needs will be met, trust that they can effectively influence their world, and more.
 Practicing these tips to build trust as a parent is a lifelong gift to your children!

 Latest posts by May Duong (see all)